Check your tenancy agreement

 Repairs and inspections

 You need to let them or their contractors in to do the repairs or safety checks.
-You can agree a suitable time for this.
+You can agree a time for this.

 Inspecting the property

-It is okay for your agreement to say the landlord can come in to check the condition of the property, as long as:
+Your landlord can come in to check the condition of the property, as long as:

-• visits are not too frequent
+visits are not too often

-• the landlord tells you when they are coming
+your landlord tells you when they are coming

 Example term: Inspecting conditions